berkeleyauv/electrical_training/README.md

 At the end of the training, you will know:

 1. Basic Circuit (Electronic) Concepts
-2. Basic Firmware
-3. Basic Printed Circuit Board Design (PCB) CAD Tools
+2. Basic Printed Circuit Board Design (PCB) CAD Tools

 ### High Level View:
 <p align="center">